 |Definition||Comparative advantage is a ability of a country to produce particular goods at a lower opportunity cost in comparison to other countries.||Absolute advantage refers to the ability of a country to produce a good more efficiently than other countries with a low marginal cost.|

-|Trading||In comparative advantage, trading is mutually beneficial for two countries.||In absolute advantage, trading is not mutually beneficial for two countries.|
+|Trading||In comparative advantage, trading is mutually beneficial for the two countries.||In absolute advantage, trading is not mutually beneficial for two countries.|

-|Volume of goods||Comparative advantage allows a country to produce goods better than another nation with the same amount of resources.||Absolute advantage allows a country to produce higher volume of goods with the given amount of resources.|
+|Volume of goods||A comparative advantage allows a country to produce goods better than another nation with the same amount of resources.||An absolute advantage allows a country to produce a higher volume of goods with a given amount of resources.|

-|Consideration||Comparative advantage considers overall production of a nation during a given time frame.||Absolute advantage considers advantage of producing numerous goods.|
+|Consideration||Comparative advantage considers the overall production of a nation during a given time frame.||Absolute advantage considers the advantage of producing numerous goods.|